edalring/AAI-Final-Project/README.md

 - row index: valid label
 - colomn index: index of valid data file
 - "-": the valid data file does not exist
+- data[i,j] : the greyscale channel index of valid data with label i and index j

 ```
 [[ 0  0  6  2  3  3  6  -  -  -  -  -  -  -  -  -]